OnePageCRM/java-client-wrapper/README.md

 ### What can it do?
 This project communicates using the OnePageCRM API.
 It can, for example, log in users, obtain details about their account, and perform a range of actions such as adding calls and creating contacts.

-## Getting started

-- Clone the repository.

-- Import the project into your IDE.

-- Create a config.properties file containing your OnePageCRM username and password.

-### Gradle commands

 List available gradle commands:
 ```